suryavivekofficial/suryavivekofficial/README.md

 - 👋 Hi, I’m @suryavivekofficial
-- 👀 I’m interested in almost anything tech realated
+- 👀 I’m interested in almost anything tech related!
-- 🌱 I’m currently learning full stack web development
+- 🌱 I’m currently learning full stack web development.

 <!---
 suryavivekofficial/suryavivekofficial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.